timvisee/prs/README.md

 `prs` uses the same file structure as [`pass`][pass].
 Other `pass` clients should be able to view and edit your secrets.

-`prs` does add additional files and settings, some `prs` features might not work with other `pass` clients.
+`prs` does add additional files and settings, some `prs` features may not work with other `pass` clients.

+While the backing file structure is compatible, the command-line interface is not and differs from `pass`.
+This is to remove ambiguity and to improve overall usability.

 See a list of compatible `pass` clients [here][pass-compatible-clients].